 And then the helicopter rises up and over a mountain and into another valley where waterfalls stream down the steep sea cliffs.
 I can’t imagine a human ever exploring the sheer cliffs by foot.
 Everyone gets a birds-eye view when the pilot pivots the helicopter in a circle displaying the waterfalls’ mighty power.

 Throughout the trip, a combination of Hawaiian music and historical narration from the pilot filter through the noise-proof headphones that each passenger wears.
-All too soon, the Maui helicopter tour is over.
+All too soon, the helicopter ride is over.
 It’s an experience that I’ll never forget.

-A Maui helicopter tour would also make a fun cruise excursion in Hawaii, either booked on your own or through your cruise ship.
+Maui helicopter tours also make a fun cruise excursion in Hawaii, either booked on your own or through your cruise ship.

 Disclosure: Visit Maui and Air Maui provided this travel experience.
 But, as always, the opinions are strictly my own.